gbgabiola/notes/quotes.md

 > "The longer we dwell on our misfortunes, the greater is their power to harm us." - Voltaire

 > "You are a human with one life and it is up to you to make it the best life you can." - Dan Howell

+> "If I quit now, I will soon be back to where I started.
+And when I started I was desperately wishing to be where I am now." - Unknown

+> "If you want your life to be a magnificent story, then begin by realising that you are the author." - Mark Houlahan

 ## Happiness